Zeioth/vim-doxygen/README.md

 let g:doxygen_browser_cmd = 'xdg-open'
 let g:doxygen_browser_file = './.project-documentation/html/index.html'
 ```

 Enable automated doc generation on save
 ```
 " By default, the docs can be accessed on "./.project-documentation/html/index.html".
-" This is defined in doxyfile.dox
+" This is defined in DoxyFile
 g:doxygen_auto_regen = 1
 ```